kamalrajp/tech-interview-handbook/front-end/dom.md

 ## Node API

-Listing out the essential and more common APIs.
+Here's a list of the essential and more common DOM `Node` APIs.
 It is important to know how to traverse and manipulate the DOM in vanilla JS without jQuery.

 **Properties**